Opinion | What has gotten into Ron Johnson?

 As chairman of the Senate Homeland Security Committee before Democrats took control of the chamber in January, Johnson spent an inordinate amount of time examining baseless claims that there was serious fraud in the 2020 election.
 He conducted a probe of the Biden family that came up with nothing.
 He also held hearings at which so-called experts touted discredited claims, embraced by Trump, that hydroxychloroquine was an effective covid-19 treatment.

 At a hearing two weeks ago examining the deadly Jan.
-6 riot at the Capitol, Johnson read into the record a sketchy eyewitness account from a far-right website which suggested the violence was the work of “agents-provocateurs,” including some who appeared to be “Antifa or other leftist agitators.”
+6 riot at the Capitol, Johnson read into the record a sketchy eyewitness account from a far-right website that suggested the violence was the work of “agents-provocateurs,” including some who appeared to be “Antifa or other leftist agitators.”
 Never mind that all of the evidence shows the mayhem was caused by supporters of then-President Trump.

-Johnson has even downplayed the seriousness of the event itself, saying he was “literally never afraid” while it was happening.
+Johnson has even played down the seriousness of the event itself, saying he was “literally never afraid” while it was happening.
 The senator has also said, without offering evidence, that he was “suspicious” that House Speaker Nancy Pelosi (D-Calif.) was actually to blame for it.

 Most recently came the stunt Johnson pulled last week, when he demanded that Senate clerks read aloud all 628 pages of the $1.9 trillion package of measures to deal with the coronavirus pandemic, an exercise that took more than 10 hours.